mbjallow6/mbjallow/src/content/posts/Clinical-Quality-Analytics.md

  ### Readmission Risk Assessment

- employs sophisticated algorithms to predict which patients are most likely to return to the hospital within 30 days of discharge.
+ Employs sophisticated algorithms to predict which patients are most likely to return to the hospital within 30 days of discharge.
 These models consider clinical factors, social determinants of health, medication adherence patterns, and care coordination elements to identify high-risk patients who may benefit from enhanced discharge planning and post-acute care support.

+ ### Surgical Complication Prediction

+ Analyzes pre-operative patient characteristics, surgical complexity factors, and procedural variables to predict the likelihood of post-operative complications.
+This information enables surgical teams to optimize patient preparation, adjust surgical approaches, and plan appropriate post-operative monitoring strategies.